What to eat and drink in a heatwave

 Melon

-Recipes with high fluid content can help towards hydration levels.
+Recipes with high fluid contents may help towards hydration levels, too.
 Soups, stews and porridge are all good examples, and of course they can be made less wintery with the right seasonal ingredients.
-Our summery recipes should fit the bill nicely:
+Try some of our summery recipes below:

 Our top summer soup recipes